johnchen93/ProteinClusterTools/package/README.md

 # Protein Cluster Tools
 By John Chen and Barnabas Gall.
-[GitHub](https://github.com/johnchen93/ProteinClusterTools)
+Usage examples on [GitHub](https://github.com/johnchen93/ProteinClusterTools).

 A pipeline for analyzing protein families as clusters of related sequences.